MariuszKaminski/Milestone-Project-2/README.md

 ## Implementation and Coding

-The entriety of code for the purpose of this project has been in GitPod.
-The web page structure and content is delivered by means of HTML while visual styling, positioning and responsivnes to diffrent screen sizes is achieved by means of CSS.
+The entriety of the code for this project has been written directly in GitPod.
+The web page structure and its content is has been delivered by means of HTML while visual styling, positioning and responsivnes to diffrent screen sizes is achieved with CSS.
 JavaScript code has been employed to turn the Quiz page into a web based application that responds accordingly to the user's actions.
 I have aimed to write and space the code in orderly neat manner and provide helpful comments, which is a good practice recommended by Code Institute in their learning tutorials.
-This applies to both CSS and Javascript files where appropriate class names or function names have been used that hint at their purpose.
-All of this to enhance the readability of the code to other people who might be reviewing it.
+This applies to both CSS and Javascript files where appropriate class names or function names have been used to hint at their purpose.
+All of this to enhance the readability of the code to other developers who might be reviewing it.

 ## Technologies Used